argilla-io/argilla-python/docs/reference/argilla_sdk/settings/fields.md

 # Fields

 Fields in Argilla are define the content of a record that will be reviewed by a user.
-Fields can be either text or vector form.

 ## Usage Examples